Mycelium-Lab/mint-table/README.md

 ## Components
   - MaterialTable - creates the interactive table with props
-    - SmartAccordion - creates the pull-out card with wallet addres and additiona info
+    - SmartAccordion - creates the pull-out card with wallet addres and additiona info *(legacy)*
+      - AdditionalTable - creates the table with the mint data of this liquidity provider
+    - SmartRow - creates the pull-out card with wallet addres and additiona info *(used)*
       - AdditionalTable - creates the table with the mint data of this liquidity provider
   - EnchancedTableToolbar - creates toolbar with min amount and period selectors